What is Ratio Analysis?

 - Cost of Sales, however, has decreased (positive from company’s point of view).
 Why is this so?

 - Net Income decreased in the last three years, with as much as 36.5% delcine in 2015.

 Trend Analysis compare the overall growth of key financial statement line item over the years from the base case.

 For example, in case of Colgate, we assume that 2007 is the base case and analyze the performance in Sales and Net profit over the years.

 - We note that Sales has increased by only 16.3% over a period of 8 years (2008-2015).

 - We also note that the overall net profit has decreased by 20.3% over the 8 year period.

-Ratio analysis is another tool that helps identify changes in a company’s financial situation.
+Ratio analysis of financial statement is another tool that helps identify changes in a company’s financial situation.
 A single ratio is not sufficient to adequately judge the financial situation of the company.
 Several ratios must be analyzed together and compared with prior-year ratios, or even with other companies in the same industry.
 This comparative aspect of ratio analysis is extremely important in financial analysis.
 It is important to note that ratios are parameters and not precise or absolute measurements.
 Thus, ratios must be interpreted cautiously to avoid erroneous conclusions.
-An analyst should attempt to get behind the numbers, place them in their proper perspective and, if necessary, ask the right questions for further clarification.
+An analyst should attempt to get behind the numbers, place them in their proper perspective and, if necessary, ask the right questions for further types of ratio analysis.

 Solvency Ratio Analysis

-Solvency Ratio Analysis are primarily sub-categorized into two parts – Liquidity Ratio Analysis and Turnover Ratio Analysis.
+Solvency Ratio Analysis type is primarily sub-categorized into two parts – Liquidity Ratio Analysis and Turnover Ratio Analysis of financial statement.
 They are further sub-divided into 10 ratios as seen in the diagram below.